-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2022 Rural Health Network Development Planning Program.
-The purpose of this program is to promote the planning and development of integrated rural health care networks to: (i) achieve efficiencies; (ii) expand access to, coordinate, and improve the quality of basic health care services and associated health outcomes; and (iii) strengthen the rural health care system as a whole.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2023 Rural Health Network Development Planning Program.
+The purpose of this program is to promote the planning and development of integrated rural health care networks to address the following legislative aims: (i) achieve efficiencies; (ii) expand access to, coordinate, and improve the quality of basic health care services and associated health outcomes; and (iii) strengthen the rural health care system as a whole.